cast-org/figuration/docs/layout/grid.md

 ### Example: Column Ordering

-Easily change the order of our built-in grid columns with `.col-md-push-*` and `.col-md-pull-*` modifier classes.
+Easily change the order of our built-in grid columns with `.push-md-*` and `.pull-md-*` modifier classes.

 <div class="cf-example-row">
 {% example html %}